Homosexuality in ancient Rome: Warren Cup

 The Warren Cup is a piece of convivial silver, usually dated to the time of the Julio-Claudian dynasty (1st century AD), that depicts two scenes of male–male sex.
 It has been argued that the two sides of this cup represent the duality of pederastic tradition at Rome, the Greek in contrast to the Roman.
 On the "Greek" side, a bearded, mature man is penetrating a young but muscularly developed male in a rear-entry position.
 The young man, probably meant to be 17 or 18, holds on to a sexual apparatus for maintaining an otherwise awkward or uncomfortable sexual position.
 A child-slave watches the scene furtively through a door ajar.
 The "Roman" side of the cup shows a puer delicatus [fig., delicious boy], age 12 to 13, held for intercourse in the arms of an older male, clean-shaven and fit.
 The bearded pederast may be Greek, with a partner who participates more freely and with a look of pleasure.
 His counterpart, who has a more severe haircut, appears to be Roman, and thus uses a slave boy; the myrtle wreath he wears symbolizes his role as an "erotic conqueror".
 The cup may have been designed as a conversation piece to provoke the kind of dialogue on ideals of love and sex that took place at a Greek symposium.

 More recently, academic Maria Teresa Marabini Moevs has questioned the authenticity of the cup, while others have published defenses of its authenticity.
 Marabini Moevs has argued, for example, that the Cup was probably manufactured by the turn of the 19th and 20th centuries and that it supposedly represents perceptions of Greco-Roman homosexuality from that time, whereas defenders of the legitimacy of the cup have highlighted certain signs of ancient corrosion and the fact that a vessel manufactured in the 19th century, would have been made of pure silver, whereas the Warren Cup has a level of purity equal to that of other Roman vessels.
 To address this issue, the British Museum, which holds the utensil, performed a chemical analysis in 2015 to determine the date of its production.
 The analysis concluded that the silverware was indeed made in classical antiquity.

 Male–male sex

 Roles

-A man or boy who took the "receptive" role in sex was variously called cinaedus, pathicus, exoletus, concubinus (male concubine), spint(h)ria ("analist"), puer ("boy"), pullus ("chick"), pusio, delicatus (especially in the phrase puer delicatus, "exquisite" or "dainty boy"), mollis ("soft", used more generally as an aesthetic quality counter to aggressive masculinity), tener ("delicate"), debilis ("weak" or "disabled"), effeminatus, discinctus ("loose-belted"), pisciculi, and morbosus ("sick").
+A man or boy who took the "receptive" role in sex was variously called cinaedus, pathicus, exoletus, amasius (young males), concubinus (male concubine), spint(h)ria ('analist'), puer ('boy'), pullus ('chick'), pusio, delicatus (especially in the phrase puer delicatus, 'exquisite' or 'dainty boy'), mollis ('soft', used more generally as an aesthetic quality counter to the aggressive masculinity), tener ('delicate'), debilis ('weak' or 'disabled'), effeminatus, discinctus ('loose-belted'), pisciculi, and morbosus ('sick').
 As Amy Richlin has noted, "'gay' is not exact, 'penetrated' is not self-defined, 'passive' misleadingly connotes inaction" in translating this group of words into English.